Will my check be the same amount?

 No. Pay cuts or furloughs will not impact your retirement check or CalPERS’ ability to issue the check.
 You will receive your retirement check as scheduled.

-The Governor’s budget proposal changes employer contributions for the state and schools.
+The state budget proposal changes employer contributions for the state and schools.
 Will this impact my retirement check?

-No. The Governor is proposing to redirect supplemental funds provided to CalPERS earlier this year to pay the state’s unfunded liability obligations over the next two years.
-The revised budget also proposes to refocus $660 million in existing state payments on behalf of school plans to achieving lower rates over the next two years.
+No. The budget redirects supplemental funds provided to CalPERS earlier this year to pay the state’s unfunded liability obligations over the next two years.
+The budget also refocuses $660 million in existing state payments on behalf of school plans to achieving lower rates over the next two years.
 These changes will not impact your retirement check.

 Will I continue to receive my benefit statement by mail?